huaminghuangtw/Parallel-Sudoku-Solver/README.md

 A collection of test grids of various sizes and difficulty levels are present in the [`Test_Cases`](./Test_Cases) directory.

 ---
 ## Contact
-If you have any question or suggestion, feel free to contact me at huaming.huang.tw@gmail.com or open an issue in this repository.
+If you have any question or suggestion, feel free to contact me at huaming.huang.tw@gmail.com.
+Contributions are also welcomed.
+Please open a pull-request or an issue in this repository.